Task Agent

 - Update systemPrompt to use

-{{variable}}syntax - Remove tools (Task Agents don't use tools)
+{{variable}}syntax - Update tools (Task Agents support tools like

-- Update invocation to use
+structured_outputfor structured responses) - Update invocation to use

-/invoke-agent-taskendpoint - Change input format from messages to structured inputs
+/invoke-taskendpoint - Change input format from messages to structured inputs

 Before (Tool Agent):